-7. Cleaning and disinfecting procedure
+6. Cleaning and disinfecting procedure

-- Cleaning is essential before disinfection is carried out, unless a one step '2-in-1' cleaning and disinfecting product, e.g. Clinell Universal Wipes, Chlor-Clean tablets, is used. - The correct personal protective equipment (PPE) must be worn, and hands cleaned after removing and disposing of PPE. - When cleaning and disinfecting, clean top to bottom, clean to dirty.
+- Cleaning is essential before disinfection is carried out, unless a '2-in-1' cleaning and disinfecting product is used. - The correct PPE must be worn, and hands cleaned after removing and disposing of each item of PPE. - When cleaning and disinfecting, clean top to bottom, clean to dirty.
 Large and flat surfaces should be cleaned using an 'S' shaped pattern, starting at the point furthest away, overlapping slightly, but taking care not to go over the same area twice.
 This cleaning motion reduces the amount of microorganisms, such as bacteria and viruses, that may be transferred from a dirty area to a clean area.

 - Flooring should be decontaminated last, using the technique above.
-In the event that the flooring is carpeted, it should be shampooed or steam cleaned. - Detailed guidance on how to perform common cleaning tasks can be found in the National Patient Safety Agency (NPSA) The Revised Healthcare Cleaning Manual.
+In the event that the flooring is carpeted, it should be shampooed or steam cleaned. - Detailed guidance on how to perform common cleaning tasks can be found in the NHS England National Standards of Healthcare Cleanliness: healthcare cleaning manual.

-8. Blood and body fluid spillages
+7. Blood and body fluid spillages

-Refer to the 'Management of blood and body fluids Policy for General Practice'.
+Refer to the 'Management of blood and body fluid spillages Policy for General Practice'.

-9. Furniture, fixtures, fittings and toys
+8. Furniture, fixtures, fittings and toys